 Although they vary in style and features, most rain barrels allow you to collect rainwater from your roof and store it for future use.
 “With these barrels holding an average of 40-75 gallons of water, they can help mitigate stormwater runoff erosion by redirecting the water flow,” says Finch + Folly’s Allison Vallin Kostovick, an organic gardener based in Maine.
-The water can later be used to water your garden, lawn, or even wash your car.
+The water can later be used to water your garden or lawn or even wash your car.

 When researching the best rain barrels, we evaluated products based on their size, capacity, material, style, and overall performance.